Establishment in 1953

 Year of 2003-2012

-In 2007, amidst increasing risks of localized heavy rainfall and water-related disasters due to urbanization, we developed the "Risu Rain Stadium," a rainwater storage and infiltration tank that contributes to the control of rainwater runoff into rivers.
+In 2007, in response to the growing risks of localized heavy rainfall and water-related disasters caused by urbanization, we developed the Risu Rain Stadium—a rainwater storage and infiltration tank designed to help control stormwater runoff into rivers.

 Year of 2013 - Present